-Suppose that we are to encode a sequence of letters $a_1, a_2, \ldots, a_n$ from the alphabet $[0..\sigma)$.
-For each letter $a \in [0..\sigma)$, denote by $f_a$ its frequency in the sequence (i.e., its empirical probability is $\frac{f_a}{n}$).
+Suppose that we are to encode a sequence of symbols $a_1, a_2, \ldots, a_n$ from the alphabet $[0..\sigma)$.
+For each symbol $a \in [0..\sigma)$, denote by $f_a$ its frequency in the sequence (i.e., its empirical probability is $\frac{f_a}{n}$).
 We assume that $n$ is a power of two, i.e., $n = 2^r$ for an integer $r \ge 0$.
 It is a standard assumption for both ANS and arithmetic coding that simplifies implementations.
-If the length of the sequence is not a power of two, then either the real probabilities of letters are approximated with numbers $f_a / 2^r$ or the sequence is split into chunks whose lengths are powers of two; we discuss the former case briefly in the end of Section~\ref{sec:analysis-upper-bound} but most details are omitted as they are not in the scope of this paper.
+(If the length of the sequence is not a power of two, then the real empirical probabilities of symbols are approximated with numbers of the form $f_a / 2^r$, where $2^r$ is a power of two close to $n$, $f_a$ are not necessarily real frequencies of symbols, and $\sum_a f_a = 2^r$; we discuss this case briefly in the end of Section~\ref{sec:analysis-upper-bound} but most details are omitted as they are not in the scope of this paper.)